How to discover suspicious apps that use multiple dangerous permissions?

 The complete solution

-Yes, our free Revo Permission Manager can not only display all apps that use permissions from one permission group, but also allow you to add multiple permission categories, to filter which apps use all selected permission categories.
+Yes, our free Revo Permission Analyzer can not only display all apps that use permissions from one permission group, but also allow you to add multiple permission categories, to filter which apps use all selected permission categories.

-In the lower right corner there is a button that will display how many apps use a randomly chosen permission at every launch of Revo Permission Manager.
+In the lower right corner there is a button that will display how many apps use a randomly chosen permission at every launch of Revo Permission Analyzer.
 Tapping that button will load the permission viewer with that permission pre-selected, and of course also the option to select additional permissions.

 That will bring up an empty page with all permission categories at the top.

 Simply tap each desired permission group.
-With each subsequently selected group, Revo Permission Manager will filter out the apps on the list, and show only those apps that use all of the selected permissions.
+With each subsequently selected group, Revo Permission Analyzer will filter out the apps on the list, and show only those apps that use all of the selected permissions.

 You can further improve the app listing by sorting it: tap the menu button (in the upper right corner), and select the desired sorting method.